OSUGliders/gliderfs/organization.md

 * Glider data - for real time and delayed time data and processing

 We break things down this way because gliders require special treatment.
 The data processing pipeline for gliders is being unified across gliders and projects.

+*What is `grg/` for?* It is for raw data, processed data, project-related metadata, and the code required to generate processed data from raw data.

+*What is `grg/` not for?* It is not for personal analysis projects.

 This is what the top level might look like:
 ```